 At that time, I was only able to find one piece of information on the seriousness of the problem, a short piece claiming that 85% of the assets leave the firm after the last primary client dies.

 Just recently, I had a go with Google to see what information has surfaced since.
 Wow!
-Advisors have an even bigger problem than I initially thought.
+Financial Advisors have an even bigger problem than I initially thought.

 According to Paul Reilly, CEO of Raymond James Financial, “Advisors have to make kids, the inheritors, part of the trusted relationship.
 The best advisers are family advisers.”